oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 error codes and response behavior.

-This draft gives recommendations beyond the scope of [@!RFC6749] and clarifications.
+This specification gives recommendations beyond the scope of [@!RFC6749] and clarifications.

 Authorization servers SHOULD determine, based on a risk assessment, whether to issue refresh tokens to a certain client.
 If the